tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/02_read_write.rst

     <div class="shadow gs-callout gs-callout-remember">
         <h4>REMEMBER</h4>

--  Getting data in to Pandas from many different file formats or data sources is supported by ``read_*`` functions.
+-  Getting data in to pandas from many different file formats or data sources is supported by ``read_*`` functions.
--  Exporting data out of Pandas is provided by different ``to_*``\ methods.
+-  Exporting data out of pandas is provided by different ``to_*``\ methods.
 -  The ``head``/``tail``/``info`` methods and the ``dtypes`` attribute are convenient for a first check.